nodejs/node-addon-api/doc/function.md

 - `[in] args`: Initializer list of JavaScript values as `napi_value`.

-Returns a Value representing the JavaScript object returned by the function.
+Returns a `Value` representing the JavaScript value returned by the function.